ProfBird/CS246-CourseMaterials/Labs/Lab5/Assignment5Instructions-TeamContract-Requirements.md

 - Use the Lab 5A assignment link to submit your completed team contract.
 - Use the Lab 5B assignment link to submit your requirements document.
+  - In the online text, each team member will briefly list what they contributed to this assignment.